 Heart disease prevention may not be on your mind right

-smallest ways, is vital to your health.
-Everything in your body is connected and
+ways, is vital to your health.
+Everything in your body is connected and your heart

-your heart is at the center of it all.
-Even if you have genetic factors linked to
+is at the center of it all.
+Even if you have genetic factors linked to heart disease,

 Addressing relevant lifestyle factors actually holds your best chance for lifelong